-The for loop statement is used to iterate over the items of any sequence (a list or a string) in the order that they appear in the sequence.
-The syntax of for loop in Python is slightly different from what you may be used to in other programming languages such as C or C++.
+The for loop statement is a control flow tool in python used to iterate over the items of any sequence (a list or a string) in the order that they appear in the sequence.
+The syntax of for loop in Python is slightly different from what you may have used in other programming languages, such as C or C++.

 Example of for statement in Python:

 # Program that iterates over a given list of numbers # Defining a list of integers list_of_numbers = [10, 15, 20, 25, 30, 35] # for statement for number in list_of_numbers: print (number)

 The range() function generates an arithmetic progression.
 This function is used for iterating over a sequence of numbers.

 Syntax: range(start, stop, step)

 - start is the starting value of the range that is inclusive,